wp-plugins/tdo-mini-forms/Readme.txt

 * Uploading a bmp image with attachment and thumbnail options turns on causes an error.
 Wordpress does not support bitmaps for thumbnail generation.
 * Form does not validate as XHTML.
 I'll fix this soon I swear! :)
 * Display of individual form widgets seems a little funky at times but works
-* The Image Capatcha widget has some strange behaviour using the wordpress_nonce session option
 * An clash with using the WP-United plugin and TDO-Mini Forms (v0.10.4) has been reported.
 Not yet investigated. (http://thedeadone.net/forum/?p=266)

 == Version History ==